Lent at St. Therese

 This is a short prayer that helps you reflect on the presence of God in your life.
 Each night before going to bed, you are encouraged to set aside 10-15 minutes reflecting where God has been in your day.
 This includes recognizing God’s blessings and where you have sinned and asking our Lord for forgiveness.

-Books will be available after Masses and in the parish office while supplies last.
-Free will offering.
+Books will be available after Masses and in the parish office while supplies last at a suggested donation of $5.

 Meal Pack